-The budget and forward estimates are based on the economic projections outlined in Chapter 1, Economic Conditions and Outlook, and reflect the accounting policies and assumptions documented in Chapter 4, Estimated Financial Statements and Notes.
-The estimates take into account the financial impacts of all policy decisions taken by the Victorian Government prior to the issue of election writs on 31 October 2006, as well as Commonwealth funding revisions and other information, that affect the projected general government sector financial statements.
+The budget and forward estimates are based on the economic projections outlined in Chapter 2, Economic Conditions and Outlook, and reflect the accounting policies and assumptions documented in Chapter 6, Estimated Financial Statements and Notes.
+The estimates take into account the financial impacts of all policy decisions taken by the Victorian Government, as well as Commonwealth funding revisions and other information that affect the projected general government sector financial statements as at 4 December 2006.
 Specific policy decisions that have been taken since the May 2006 Budget, that affect the Budget position are summarised in Appendix A, Specific Policy Decisions Affecting the Budget Position.

 The 2006-07 Budget and forward estimates years, 2007-08 to 2009-10, represent planning projections based on unchanged policy and other assumptions throughout the forecast period.
-Outcomes will differ from these projections for many reasons, including the implementation of new policies by an incoming Government and any materialisation of the risks described in Chapter 3, Statement of Risks.
+Outcomes will differ from these projections for many reasons, including the implementation of new policies by the incoming Government and any materialisation of the risks, such as the impact of fire and drought, described in Chapter 5, Statement of Risks.

-The estimates from 2006-07 (as detailed in Chapter 4, Estimated Financial Statements and Notes) and used in this chapter are presented on the basis of the Australian equivalents to International Financial Reporting Standards (A-IFRS).
+The estimates from 2006-07 (as detailed in Chapter 6, Estimated Financial Statements and Notes) used in this chapter are presented on the basis of the Australian equivalents to International Financial Reporting Standards (A-IFRS).